kitspace/1clickBOM/README.md

 ### Completion ###

-New in version 0.5 is function to search Octopart.com and Findchips.com to try and complete a BOM for you.
+New in version 0.5 is a function to search Octopart.com and Findchips.com to try and complete a BOM for you.
 A complete BOM is one that has a part number for _every_ retailer.
 Simply press the button labeled 'Complete' and 1clickBOM will use other fields to search for the fields that are left blank.